NativoLink/shadcn-zod-formkit/README.md

 ## 💡 Tips
   - Use peerDependencies for React to avoid version conflicts.
   - Wrap your forms inside a "use client" component if using Next.js App Router.
   - Combine multiple FieldProps in arrays for grouped fields (like age + color).

+## 🧠 Acknowledgements
+  React - A JavaScript library for building user interfaces.
+  Next.js - The React framework for production.
+  Tailwind CSS - A utility-first CSS framework for creating custom designs.
+  Zod - TypeScript-first schema declaration and validation.